davea42/libdwarf-regressiontests/README.md

 of the regression test and libdwarf source trees.
 The default is to build a static libdwarf.a and use it everywhere in the builds here.
+Use of a shared libdwarf.so is not supported or expected to work.

 Lets assume  /path/to/libdwarf-regressiontests is the regression test source